busstoptaktik/geodesy/ruminations/010-rumination.md

 ## Item 1: The concept of "coordinate transformations" is *way* too underexposed

-In section 3.1 "Terms and definitions", the two notes to item 3.1.12 "coordinate transformation" comprises the entire geodetic justification for 19111
+In section 3.1 "Terms and definitions", the two notes to entry 3.1.12 "coordinate transformation" comprises most of the geodetic justification for 19111

 > **3.1.12 coordinate transformation:**
 > coordinate operation that changes coordinates in a source coordinate reference system to coordinates in a target coordinate reference system in which the source and target coordinate reference systems are based on different datums